metamath/lamp-guide/docs/index.md

   all statements to create a proof.
 If a statement is selected, it will open a dialogue to start a bottom-up search for a proof.

-Under the editor command tab bar is basic information about the proof (such as its description) and statements for the proof.
+Under the editor command icon bar is basic information about the proof (such as its description) and statements for the proof.
 We see one statement already, with the id `2p2e4`.
 Every statement has a box on its far left, which lets you select